-£2.5m Community Hub to be built in Broomhouse – Breaking News
+£3m Community Hub to be built in Broomhouse

-Broomhouse community in Edinburgh is celebrating two huge fundraising wins bringing its total fundraising efforts to £2.5m to build a new community hub.
+Broomhouse community in Edinburgh has had two huge fundraising wins to build a new community hub.

-The £500,000 additional funds have been pledged by The Robertson Trust, Clothworkers Foundation, Tudor Trust, Crerar Hotels, Angus Environmental Trust, EB Scotland and R S MacDonald Trust for the community hub which will which provide a much needed focal point for local people, led by local people, providing services for people across South West Edinburgh.
+Additional funds have been pledged by The Robertson Trust, Clothworkers Foundation, Tudor Trust, Crerar Hotels, Angus Environmental Trust, EB Scotland, Garfield Weston Foundation and R S MacDonald Trust for the community hub which will which provide a much needed focal point for local people, led by local people, providing services for people across South West Edinburgh.

 “The existing building, which was built in the 1950’s and is in the process of transferring to Broomhouse Centre ownership, is no longer fit for purpose and is too small to offer the range of services required to meet the needs that exist locally.
 We will continue with our existing services, but in the new hub, also offer a wide range of opportunities ranging from informal social gatherings to more volunteering and work placements.
 Broomhouse residents have a lot to look forward to once the hub has been built and is open for business.”